-First, check the temperature level of ambient in your bike because it plays a vital role in smoking.
-If the temperature is less than 50 degrees Fahrenheit, then white smoke is normal until the warm-up of the bike’s engine.
-If the white smoke issue is still there then there is a possibility of the excess of water in the engine.
+First, check the ambient temperature level in your bike because it plays a vital role in smoking.
+If the temperature is less than 50 degrees Fahrenheit, then white smoke is regular until the warm-up of the bike’s engine.
+If the white smoke issue is still there, there is a possibility of excess water in the machine.

 Step 2: Inspect

 Seals, pistons, and head of cylinder may be the reason for overheating and causing smoke.
 So inspect those things properly.
-If you don’t know about the bike parts then seeking professional assistance will be best for you.
+If you don’t know about the bike parts, seeking professional assistance will be best.
 Your doing something wrong can make the issue more worst.

 How to Fix Black smoke in Dirt bike?

 Sometimes blockage in the Air filter leads to stop reaching the sufficient in your bike’s engine and hence more fuel burns.
 So this can be one of the reasons for black smoke.
 Inspect the air filters and if there is sometimes stuck so clean them correctly or can also replace them if needed and, lastly, ensure time to time if they are okay.

 Step 2: Piston Rings